AllyT-MS/south-coast-summit-sci/README.md

 - Update the implementation status and test status.
 - Verify remediation has been updated in the assessment.

 The points achieved should increase as improvement actions are completed and the status updated.
 If there is a delay with the new assessments being run you can choose the Data Protection Baseline and implement actions from this instead.
 The team will report their finding to the coaches

 ### Part2 - Information Protection and Governance + Insider Risk Management
+**Scenario goal:**

-**Scenario goal:** So far, your team has been able to address some of the security and compliance concerns and implemented improvements to increase Contoso's protective posture.
+So far, your team has been able to address some of the security and compliance concerns and implemented improvements to increase Contoso's protective posture.
 The CIO is concerned about customer data not being properly handled and being exfiltrated from the organization, both intentionally and unintentionally.
 This data is composed of PII, bank account information, and credit card information.The CISO has directed your team to institute policies to help with the labeling of content.
 Any content created in Office 365 needs to be labeled as “General” and, if any label is downgraded, a business justification must be provided.
 If any content contains customer data, it must be automatically labeled as “Highly Confidential” and needs to be visibly marked as such.
 The safety team, and only the safety team, needs the same automatic labeling for customer content available to them.
 They also need the ability to manually mark content as Attorney Client Privilege.
 Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.

-### Section A - Protection and Governance
+#### Section A - Protection and Governance
 - Your team must implement measures designed to protect the company’s data and mark it in accordance with company policy.
 - The company has a documented data classification scheme of Public, General, Confidential, and Highly Confidential.
 Customer data is considered Highly Confidential and should be treated as such.
 In addition to the above classification scheme, members of Safety group have the additional requirements for protecting data that is attorney client privileged and only members of Safety should have access to it.
 - General -  Any content created in Office 365 needs to be labeled as “General”
 - Confidential - if any label is downgraded, a business justification must be provided.
 - Highly Confidential
-    • If any label is downgraded, a business justification must be provided.
+	- If any label is downgraded, a business justification must be provided.
-	• Highly Confidential” and needs to be visibly marked as such.
+	- Highly Confidential” and needs to be visibly marked as such.
-	• Attorney Client Privilege
+	- Attorney Client Privilege
-        a) additional requirements for protecting data that is attorney client privileged and only members of Legal should have access to it.
+		- additional requirements for protecting data that is attorney client privileged and only members of Legal should have access to it.
-	    b) if any label is downgraded, a business justification must be provided.
+		- if any label is downgraded, a business justification must be provided.
-	    c) Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.
+		- Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.

-### Section B -  Insider risk management
+#### Section B -  Insider risk management
 Contoso Leadership and Safety teams have become very concerned about the threat posed by employees leaving the organization after an incident they had last year where a few employees left to start their own mortgage brokerage and took customer lists with them.
 Luckily, Contoso found out due to one of the employees accidentally emailing a copy of the customer list they had stolen to someone still at Contoso.
 Leadership & Safety would like to be alerted to potentially risky behavior for employees who have given notice and may be taking part in.
 They would like to focus on data that contains customer data or content labeled Confidential or Higher.
 The only employee who has given notice in the past week has been Grady Archie.
 Success Criteria
-• Verify and implement the company’s classification scheme using sensitivity policies and labels.
+- Verify and implement the company’s classification scheme using sensitivity policies and labels.
-• Prevent sharing of company data with specified storage locations.
+- Prevent sharing of company data with specified storage locations.
-• Data loss prevention policies created.
+- Data loss prevention policies created.
-• Create new insider risk policies.
+- Create new insider risk policies.

 ## Challenge 4 - Microsoft 365 Defender
 **Scenario goal:**
 Earlier, the CIO notified the CISO and team that they are currently working with vendors who will be helping evaluate the security team’s readiness to protect the company’s assets.
 Your team needs to deploy a lab in Microsoft Defender for Endpoint to evaluate the product.
 The team now needs to become familiar with its capabilities and run simulations to see Microsoft Defender for Endpoint’s prevention, detection, and remediation features in action.